After testing some solutions and studying their behaviour under load, I came up with some Required attributes:

 The latest versions of all Hejnar rails and components as well as the The S.C.V.
 Panorama Package with 6" nodal slide or an S.C.V.
 Panorama Package with 8" nodal slide are available at the Hejnar PHOTO Store also containing the latest version of all the products.

-Check the Recommended Sellers page for a valid Hejnar Photo discount coupon.
+If you are interested in the product, do check the Recommended Sellers page for a valid Hejnar Photo discount coupon before ordering.

 While the estimated cost of both the Benro PC-0 and PC-1 Panorama clamps is US $ 230.00 shipping included from eBay.com and around EU 250.00 from local European Markets.